 Raeann conducts post-approval monitoring primarily for the IRB to document compliance with committee-approved protocols and the regulations; she may also conduct post-approval monitoring for the IACUC.
 Raeann assists investigators in performing compliance self-monitoring and provides research compliance education and training opportunities for investigators conducting research that involves human or animal subjects.

 Conflict of Interest & Commitment; International Collaborations Team

-Lynn is responsible for coordinating and supporting the activities of the Conflict of Interest (COI) in Research Committee.
-She conducts preliminary review of COIC Disclosures and COI in Research Management Plans that require review by the COI in Research Committee, provides guidance to researchers, and communicates the outcome of the committee’s review with researchers.
-Lynn also assists department chairs, managers, and employees with questions about the process of COIC disclosure and management.
-Additionally, Lynn administers the Unmanned Aircraft Systems (UAS) in Research Project approval requests and is available to answer questions about FAA and ISU policies pertaining to UAS.
+Kris is responsible for coordinating and supporting the activities of the Conflict of Interest (COI) in Research Committee.
+He conducts preliminary review of COIC Disclosures and COI in Research Management Plans that require review by the COI in Research Committee, provides guidance to researchers, and communicates the outcome of the committee’s review with researchers.
+Kris also assists department chairs, managers, and employees with questions about the process of COIC disclosure and management.
+Additionally, Kris administers the Unmanned Aircraft Systems (UAS) in Research Project approval requests and is available to answer questions about FAA and ISU policies pertaining to UAS.